tweag/python-monorepo-example/content/blog/2022-01-14-trustix-trees/index.md

 ### Sparse Merkle trees to the rescue!

 The [sparse Merkle tree][sparse-merkle] is a very clever _indexed_ variation on the standard Merkle tree.
 Suppose that our hashes are 256 bit long, we make a Merkle tree with $2^{256}$ leaves.
-Each leave is initially empty.
+Each leaf is initially empty.
 To add an input-output pair, we compute $I$, the hash of the input, and we change the $I$-th leaf to contain the (hash of) the output.
 Effectively the leaves form an array of length $2^{256}$.